 She nodded.
 “They’re mine now, as are Mercystar’s.”

 Colors, he thought.
-Between the two of us, we now control three fourth of the kingdom’s armies.
+Between the two of us, we now control three fourths of the kingdom’s armies.

-What the hell am I getting myself into?
+What in the name of the Iridescent Tones am I getting myself into?

 Blushweaver settled back in her chair, eying the smaller one that Siri had vacated.
 Then, she turned to Lightsong.
 “I am annoyed, however, at Allmother.”